Patricia Janak: Research

 Janak is an investigator in the field of the biological basis of behavior working on associative learning.
 Her work empirically bridges formal learning theories and systems neuroscience in the mammalian brain.
 Using models based on theories of learning in combination with laboratory experiments, Janak investigates associative processes and the hierarchical organization of relational and representational neural encoding.
 Electrophysiological recordings from neurons in defined circuits are done using pharmacological and neurophysiological tools to manipulate circuit properties.
 She has a demonstrated interest in a translational approach to clinical conditions.
 The fundamental aspects of learning and memory in the models she studies are basic to a broad range of human behaviors and can serve as a guide to intervention and therapies when capacities fail to develop normally or break down through disease.
 Her most cited article, titled, "A causal link between prediction errors, dopamine neurons and learning," was published in 2013 in Nature Neuroscience.

-Janak has 102 total publications, including 11 review papers, with more than 3300 total citations and an H index of 38.
+Janak has 150 total publications, including 11 review papers, with more than 11,000 total citations and an H index of 59.
 She has been a member of the Society for Neuroscience since 1987 and the Research Society on Alcoholism since 1994.
 Janak has taught both undergraduate and graduate courses on a variety of topics including psychology, data analysis, behavioral neuroscience, and drug addiction.
 At Johns Hopkins, Janak is teaching graduate psychology and neuroscience courses and an undergraduate course on learning and memory, and actively participating in the interdisciplinary Science of Learning Institute.

+In 2023 Janak was awarded Fellow of the American Association for the Advancement of Science.

 Publications

-Ahima has more than 11,000 citations in Google Scholar and an h-index of 60.
+Janak has more than 15,000 citations in Google Scholar and an h-index of 68.